 - 1. The scheme may be cited as the Hinckley and Bosworth Borough Council Scheme of Members' Allowances. - 2.
-The amended scheme shall have effect from 11 May 2015. - 3.
+The amended scheme shall have effect from 7 May 2019. - 3.
 "Year" means any period of twelve months ending on 31 March in any year. - 4.
-Member development and support - 4.1 Because of the increasing responsibilities placed upon members, particularly those who have special responsibilities, it is a fundamental element of this scheme that appropriate development opportunities are made available and that members engage in such activities when provided. - Basic allowance - 5.1 Subject to paragraph 9, for each year a basic allowance of £4,000 shall be paid to each councillor.
+Member development and support - 4.1 Because of the increasing responsibilities placed upon members, particularly those who have special responsibilities, it is a fundamental element of this scheme that appropriate development opportunities are made available and that members engage in such activities when provided. - 5.
+Basic allowance - 5.1 Subject to paragraph 9, for each year a basic allowance of £5,280 shall be paid to each councillor.
+The basic allowance covers the use of members' own telephone (including mobile), IT equipment, printer, paper and consumables.

-- 6. Special responsibility allowances - 6.1 For each year, a special responsibility allowance shall be paid to those councillors who hold the special responsibilities in relation to the authority as specified in the schedule included in this scheme. - 6.2 Subject to paragraph 9, the amount of each such allowance shall be the amount specified against that special responsibility in the schedule. - 6.3 No more than two special responsibility allowances should be paid to an individual member. - 7.
+- 6. Special responsibility allowances - 6.1 For each year, a special responsibility allowance shall be paid to those councillors who hold the special responsibilities in relation to the authority as specified in the schedule included in this scheme. - 6.2 Subject to paragraph 9, the amount of each such allowance shall be the amount specified against that special responsibility in the schedule. - Other than the Leader and Deputy Leader, one special responsibility allowance (SRA) will be paid to a member in full with any second SRA paid at 50% (with the highest being paid in full).
+The Leader and Deputy Leader shall not be entitled to a second SRA. - The SRA for the Leader and Deputy Leader includes the holding of an executive portfolio.
+Where the Leader or Deputy Leader does not hold an executive portfolio, the allowance will be reduced by 50% of an executive member's SRA. - 6.5 The SRA for a member of the Executive shall be paid to six members.
+Should the number of members of the Executive increase, the allowance for the six members shall be split equally between all members of the Executive. - 7.
 Childcare and dependent carer's allowance - 7.1 Payment will be reimbursed on the basis of reasonable expenses incurred. - 8.
 Travel and subsistence allowance for 'approved duties' - 8.1 Car allowances for authorised journeys on approved duties will be paid at the following rates:

-Per mile for the first 8,500 miles 45p Per mile after 8,500 miles 25p
+Per mile for the first 8,500 miles 45p

+Per mile after 8,500 miles 25p

+For carrying passengers 5p

-- 8.2 Reimbursement of taxi or public transport costs for authorised journeys on approved duties will be approved on production of a valid VAT receipt and relevant form, which must be returned to the Democratic Services Officer. - 8.3 Subsistence allowances for approved duties will be paid at the same rates and conditions applicable to staff.
-Current rates are: - Breakfast payable only if it is unreasonable to expect you to take breakfast before 7am £5.00 maximum - Lunch payable only if lunch is not provided at the event £7.00 maximum - Evening meal payable only if you are unable to take a meal at your normal place after 6.30pm - £9.00 maximum.
+- 8.2 Reimbursement of taxi or public transport costs for authorised journeys on approved duties will be approved on production of a valid VAT receipt and relevant form, which must be returned to the Democratic Services Officer.
+Taxi journeys require prior agreement of the Democratic Services Officer wherever possible and taxis should be used to link members with the nearest convenient public transport. - 8.3 Subsistence allowances for approved duties will be paid at the same rates and conditions applicable to staff.
+Current rates are: - Breakfast payable only if it is unreasonable to expect you to take breakfast before 7am £5.00 maximum - Lunch payable only if lunch is not provided at the event £7.00 maximum - Evening meal payable only if you are unable to take a meal at your normal place after 6.30pm £9.00 maximum.

-The subsistence allowances are subject to the production of appropriate receipts and completion of the relevant form, which must be returned to the Democratic Services Officer.
+The subsistence allowances are subject to the production of appropriate receipts and completion of the relevant form, which must be returned to the Democratic Services Manager.